Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    listfile='listobs-out.txt'
    go

 Note the scans, field IDs, source names, number of channels, total bandwidth, channel width and central frequency for your observations.
 Identify the science target, its corresponding flux calibrators and the phase calibrator.
+In the tutorial dataset, there are 512 channels in the band from 608 MHz to 641 MHz, giving a spectral resolution of 65.1 KHz.
 Field IDs can be used in subsequent tasks to choose sources instead of their names (e.g., 3C48, 0311+430, etc.).
 In the tutorial dataset presented, a flux calibrator (3C286), phase calibrator (1602+334), and target (1543+480) are present, with field id 0, 1 and 2, respectively.

 Using online databases like NASA NED or SIMBAD, we learn more about the target, for instance, its type, redshift, etc. From the redshift value, we can determine the frequency at which we expect the spectral line to be present.
 In the tutorial dataset given, the target 1543+480, also known as WISEA J154508.52+475154.6 (can be found from NED), is a Quasar (QSO) at a redshift of z=1.277.
-From this, using f' = fo/(1+z), where fo is the rest frequency of the line, 1420 MHz, we get the frequency at which the line should be.
+From this, using f' = fo/(1+z), where fo is the rest frequency of the line, 1420 MHz, we get the frequency at which the line should be, which comes out to be about 623.62 MHz.
 Note that this is a case where the absorbing (or emitting gas) is close to the background source.
 If the gas is present somewhere between us and the source/target, we won't be able to locate the frequency of the line in this way, as the redshift of the gas would be unknown.

 The task ``plotms`` is used to plot the data.
 It opens a GUI in which you can choose to display portions of your data.
 Go through the help for plotms GUI in CASA documentation for more details on its usage (https://casadocs.readthedocs.io/en/v6.2.0/api/tt/casatasks.visualization.plotms.html).